Sartaglo/tournamentorganizer/README.md

 `round <roundNumber>`

-Switches the current round, mainly so that next round's rooms can be generated and teams can start being advanced from that round.
+Switches to the identified round, mainly so that next round's rooms can be generated and teams can start being advanced from that round.

 ```
 advance <roomNumber>